AscendingPassage.com HOME PAGE.

 force of their mere weight.
 Oh! the poor stones of the base that bear

-the weight of these awful pilings!
+the weight of these awsome pilings!

 On the red sandstone of the hypostyle, the paintings of more than